defeo/class-cost/technical-annex.md

 #### 2.2.3	MUTUAL BENEFITS OF THE INVOLVEMENT OF SECONDARY PROPOSERS FROM NEAR NEIGHBOUR OR INTERNATIONAL PARTNER COUNTRIES OR INTERNATIONAL ORGANISATIONS

-Beyond Europe, the countries with the strongest networks in isogeny based cryptography are Canada, and the United States.
+Beyond Europe, the countries with the strongest networks in isogeny-based cryptography are Canada and the United States.
 The involvement of these partners as secondary proposers is thus a natural step towards building a truly inclusive research network.
 The partnership will make it easier to disseminate the outputs of the Action to these